 Matching funds are required for all subawards.
-The match required is 15% of the ADSD-awarded funding.
+The match required is 15% of the ADSDawarded funding.
 Match can be cash or in-kind.
 Program income cannot be used as match.
+Federal funds cannot be used as match for federal funds.

 Examples of cash match include other funding sources to support this service.
 An example of in-kind match is volunteer time.
-See 'Matching Funds Requirements' under the Budget Summary section below as well as the Grant Instructions and Requirements (GIRS) for additional information regarding match Grant Instructions and Requirements revised October 2020 (nv.gov).
+See 'Matching Funds Requirements' in the Budget Summary section below as well as in the Nevada DHHS Grant Instructions and Requirements (GIRS) for additional information regarding match Grant Instructions and Requirements revised January 2025 (nv.gov).